MDoreen/alx-low_level_programming/0x1A-hash_tables/README.md

-C - Hash tables
+# A README file for C - Hash_Tables

-It aims to learn how to implement Hash Tables with C language.